BatGap Logo

 Tom: Yeah, yeah.

 Rick: Well, that’s cool.
 I mean, some traditions don’t do that at all.
-Buddhism, I guess, more so, is just emptiness, emphasis on that, emptiness on there being no person, so on and so forth.
-Whereas Hinduism, as I understand it, uses self with a capital S to designate your true nature.
-I think personally, I think they’re talking about the same thing.
+Buddhism, I guess, more so, is just emptiness—emphasis on that, emptiness, on there being no person, so on and so forth.
+Whereas Hinduism, as I understand it, uses Self with a capital S to designate your true nature.
+I think, personally, they’re talking about the same thing.
 It’s just a different angle of going about it.

-Tom: Because of his guru, because of like Gaudapada and things like that, and the way he talked about Vedanta was slightly different to some of the people around at the time.
+Tom: Because of his guru, because of Gaudapada and things like that, and the way he talked about Vedanta was slightly different from some of the people around at the time.
 But you’re right, we shouldn’t go into that.
 That is getting a bit too…

 Tom: Okay, that’s a good question.
 So, where to start?
-So my relationship with my thoughts is that they’re just probably, well, in terms of my experience, I think like anyone else, I have an experience of thoughts appearing within my consciousness, which is what we call thinking, right?
+My relationship with my thoughts is that they’re just probably, well, in terms of my experience, I think like anyone else, I have an experience of thoughts appearing within my consciousness, which is what we call thinking, right?

 Rick: Yeah.